13pixlar/sticky-list/README.md

 * Create/edit/delete Wordpress posts from the front end
 * Conditional logic support
 * View, edit and delete existing entries from the front-end
+* Use existing entries as templates for duplication
 * Conditional notifications
 * Conditional confirmations
 * List sorting and search (using <a href="http://www.listjs.com/">list.js</a>)